 Common visitor scenarios

-Buy/confirm the pass, park once or arrive by Roam, choose one paid attraction only if the weather and group energy fit, then keep food and washrooms close.
+Buy/confirm the pass, park once or arrive by Roam, choose one paid attraction only if weather and group energy fit, then keep food and washrooms close.
+The booking goal is a calm route, not maximum tickets.

-Check weather, Route 1 or parking, park pass, warm clothes, and whether the group wants a fixed gondola time or a flexible hot-springs backup.
+Check weather, Route 1 or parking, park pass, warm clothes, and whether the group wants a fixed gondola time or a flexible first-come hot-springs backup.
+Do not sell the group a summit view if low cloud is the real product.

 Do not pay yet if these are unresolved